Fraiddd/tracePtLas/README.md

 Save each drawing under the name of the .las.

 Point resolution is reduced.
 1/12 for 3D, 1/32 for 2D

+I preferred to do two programs because in one, i couldn't avoid a time-consuming condition in the main loop.

 ## Installation